lazarusA/JuliaDocs/docs/manual/faq.md

 ```

 and notice that it works fine in an interactive environment (like the Julia REPL), but gives `UndefVarError: `x` not defined` when you try to run it in script or other file.
 What is going on is that Julia generally requires you to **be explicit about assigning to global variables in a local scope**.

 Here, `x` is a global variable, `while` defines a [local scope](/manual/variables-and-scoping#scope-of-variables), and `x += 1` is an assignment to a global in that local scope.

 As mentioned above, Julia (version 1.5 or later) allows you to omit the `global` keyword for code in the REPL (and many other interactive environments), to simplify exploration (e.g. copy-pasting code from a function to run interactively).
 However, once you move to code in files, Julia requires a more disciplined approach to global variables.
 You have least three options:
 1. Put the code into a function (so that `x` is a _local_ variable in a function).
 In general, it is good software engineering to use functions rather than global scripts (search online for &quot;why global variables bad&quot; to see many explanations).
 In Julia, global variables are also [slow](/manual/performance-tips#man-performance-tips).

-1. Wrap the code in a [`let`](/base/base#let) block.
+2. Wrap the code in a [`let`](/base/base#let) block.
 (This makes `x` a local variable within the `let ... end` statement, again eliminating the need for `global`).

-1. Explicitly mark `x` as `global` inside the local scope before assigning to it, e.g. write `global x += 1`.
+3. Explicitly mark `x` as `global` inside the local scope before assigning to it, e.g. write `global x += 1`.

 More explanation can be found in the manual section [on soft scope](/manual/variables-and-scoping#on-soft-scope).

-## Functions {#Functions}
+## Functions

 ### I passed an argument `x` to a function, modified it inside that function, but on the outside, the variable `x` is still unchanged.
 Why? {#I-passed-an-argument-x-to-a-function,-modified-it-inside-that-function,-but-on-the-outside,-the-variable-x-is-still-unchanged.-Why?}